-- The reference clock accuracy should be ±100 ppm or less (for 156.25 MHz, maximum frequency deviation is ±100 ppm or ±15.625 kHz).
-This is a RapidIO Specification (Rev. 2.1) requirement that outgoing signals from separate links which belong to the same port should not be separated more than ±100 ppm.
-IDT recommends the following device as a reference clock device: ICS841N254i, ICS844N252i, ICS844N251i-45, ICS8N4Q001i-001, and so on.
+- 1. The RapidIO Specification (Rev. 2.1) requires that outgoing signals from separate links which belong to the same port should not be separated by more than ±100 ppm.
+For additional information, see the CPS-1616 Device Errata.
 For additional clock support, contact IDT technical support. - 2.
-The vIN\CML specification is met by a LVDS driver with VOD > 200 mV (see TIA/EIA-644-A).
+The vIN_CML specification is met by a LVDS driver with VOD > 200 mV (see TIA/EIA-644-A).

-The CPS-1432 differential input clock requires a current-mode driver such as LVDS or HCSL.
+The CPS-1616 differential input clock requires a current-mode driver such as LVDS or HCSL.
 AC-coupling is required.
 For more information, see the following example reference clock interface diagrams.